BismuthCloud/cli/daneel/README.md

 # Daneel

+Daneel is the real "brains" of Bismuth - the agentic code writing implementation plus supporting components (RAG, AST-based code chunking, etc.).

 ## Configuration

-When standing up a self-hosted instance of Bismuth, the main [docker-compose.yaml](https://github.com/BismuthCloud/BismuthOS/blob/main/selfhost/docker-compose.yaml) will handle nearly all env setup for you.
+When standing up a self-hosted instance of Bismuth, the main [docker-compose.yaml](/docker-compose.yaml) will handle nearly all env setup for you.
 However, it's recommended to set `GOOGLE_APPLICATION_CREDENTIALS` to enable vector search:

 * `GOOGLE_APPLICATION_CREDENTIALS`: Path to GCP service account JSON key.